About Age Adjusted Rates, 95% Confidence Intervals and Unstable Rates

 If there are about 20 prostate cancer deaths among males in Orange County every year, the rate is 21.9 deaths per 100,000 males; the standard error is 4.8.
 Again, the relative standard error is 22 percent.

 So, even though the standard error for the testicular cancer rate is much smaller than the standard error for the prostate cancer rate, both have the same magnitude relative to the rate itself.
 This means that when there are only a few cases or deaths, small changes in the number of cases or deaths have a much bigger effect than small changes in a large number of cases or deaths.
 In other words, going from 10 deaths to 20 deaths reduces the RSE from 32 percent to 22 percent, while going from 60 deaths to 70 deaths reduces the RSE from 13 percent to 12 percent.
-It is somewhere around 20 deaths that the curve seen in the chart starts to level out.
+It is somewhere around 20 deaths that the curve seen below in Chart 1 starts to level out.
 Hence, rates based on fewer than 20 deaths, in the steep end of the curve shown, are highly variable and, for that reason, are unreliable.

 Relative Standard Error of an Incidence or Mortality Rate as a Function of the Number of Cases or Deaths